top of page

 What are Trade Signals?

-A trade signal is an analysis-generated price action trigger for investors to take action in stocks to either buy or sell a security, call or put options, or other assets.
+A trade signal is an analysis-generated price action trigger that some traders use to evaluate potential buy or sell decisions of a security, call, put options, or other assets.

 This analysis can happen in many ways...